-See also the description offered by the National Gallery of Australia:
+See also the Rijksmuseum’s description of this print:

-If you are interested in purchasing this beautifully executed etching exemplifying the romantic spirit of the French artists of the time and the Barbizon School in particular, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this simply glorious print executed with the lightest of touches, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold